 Run the pump feeding the filter continuously.
 After the first month of operation, check as frequently as possible, but at minimum 3 times per heating season to ensure that filter is operating correctly.
 The filter is very effective at removing cloudiness and suspended particles in the water.
-It will not remove dissolved compounds (such as salts or dissolved water treatment chemical).
+It will NOT remove dissolved compounds (such as salts or dissolved water treatment chemical).
+Likewise, it will NOT remove existing sludge that may have accumulated on the bottom.
+Sludge can only be removed by manual cleaning.